Skip to main content

 • If an individual is nominated by an approved business sponsor to work in a designated regional area; or

-• If an individual changes employers and is nominated to work in designated regional area; or
+• If an individual changes employers and is nominated to work in a designated regional area; or

-• A family member of the Subclass 494 visa applicant under the subsequent entrant category who wishes to accompany the primary visa applicant in a designated regional are.
+• A family member of the Subclass 494 visa applicant under the subsequent entrant category who wishes to accompany the primary visa applicant in a designated regional area.

 What are the stages of an eventual SESR visa application?

-A TSS visa applicant is comprised of three stages, the sponsorship, the nomination and the visa.
+A SESR visa application is comprised of three stages, the sponsorship, the nomination and the visa.

 Nomination – This requires the business to ‘nominate’ a position within their company, nominate an occupation on a specified list of occupations, provide guaranteed earnings in line with the Temporary Skilled Migration Income Threshold (TSMIT), pay the nominee in line with Australian market rates, and provide evidence of Labour Market Testing, and certification from regional certifying body.